doublemind/panobot/README.md

 # panobot
-Just my first repository for testing

-I'm a mechanical design engineer .
+I'm a mechanical design engineer and try to get a feeling for how git  works.